NikolausBerl/UDACITY_Collaboration_And_Competition_Project/report.md

 ![MADDPG_Algorithm](./attachments/maddpg_pseudocode.png)

 #### Neural Network Architecture
-I tested the system with differend quantities for the hidden-layer notes.
+I tested the system with differend quantities for the hidden-layer nodes.
 Surprisingly for me was, that this did not remarcable influence the score-result.
 Therefore I used  small note-numbers to have better computaional performance during training-time.

 ##### The Actor

 * Input-Layer with 24 (state size)
-* First hidden Layers  with the 64 notes (input 24 nodes of the state-space) and Relu-Activation Function
+* First hidden Layers  with the 64 nodes (input 24 nodes of the state-space) and Relu-Activation Function
-* Second hidden Layer with 32 notes input (input 64 notes) and Relu-Activation Function
+* Second hidden Layer with 32 nodes input (input 64 nodes) and Relu-Activation Function
-* Output Layer 2 notes for continuous output values-Vector and tangh Activation Function
+* Output Layer 2 nodes for continuous output values-Vector and tangh Activation Function

 ##### Critic Network
 * Input-Layer with 24 (state-size) + 2*2 (action size)
-* First hidden Layers  with the 64 notes and Relu-Activation Function
+* First hidden Layers  with the 64 nodes and Relu-Activation Function
-* Second hidden Layer with 32 notes and Relu-Activation Function
+* Second hidden Layer with 32 nodes and Relu-Activation Function
-* Third hidden Layer with 16 notes and Relu-Activation Function
+* Third hidden Layer with 16 nodes and Relu-Activation Function
-* Output Layer with 1  note for the Q-value
+* Output Layer with 1  node for the Q-value

 ##### Code adaptation